Skip to main content

 The Best Protein Sources

-Many foods contain protein, but high-quality protein comes from beef, poultry, fish, eggs, milk and dairy products, soy and soy products.
+Many foods contain protein, but high-quality protein comes from specific animal and plant-based sources, such as beef, poultry, fish, eggs, milk and dairy products, soy and soy products.
 Including a variety of plant-based sources of protein, such as beans, nuts, and seeds throughout the day can also help to meet protein requirements.

 How much protein does your favorite food provide?
 Follow this chart to find out: